lucianf/jbc-language/jBC_Programmers_Reference_Guide.markdown

 <!--jBC-->
     V.VAR = 1  ;  V.VAR++  ;  CRT V.VAR
-    V.VAR-- ;* comment goes to the end of line so no "1" in the output ; CRT V.VAR V.VAR-- ; CRT V.VAR  ;* 0 will be displayed
+    V.VAR-- ;* comment starts here so no "1" in the output ; CRT V.VAR
+    V.VAR-- ; CRT V.VAR  ;* 0 will be displayed

 Conditional statements are also supported (though code readability suffers in